Felix-Hz/green-squares/README.md

 ### Fact of Day 270
 In year 1492, the first arboretum to be designed and planted is the Arboretum Trsteno, near Dubrovnik in Croatia.

+### Fact of Day 271
+In August 3 of 1492, Christopher Columbus "sails the ocean blue" on his first voyage across the Atlantic Ocean, intending to reach Asia.